 But please feel free to re-apply when you see another relevant listing at [company name].

-Thanks again for applying.
+Thank you for applying.
 We appreciate your effort.

 Always use the candidate’s name when delivering the rejection news as this little trick personalizes the email and it doesn’t read like a robotic mass mail.
 A simple response, closing out the process is all it takes to provide a polite rejection letter at this stage.

-Job rejection email template (post screening)
+2. Post-screening job rejection email template

 The screening stage is an intermediate stage in the hiring process.
 Usually, at this point, you would have engaged the shortlisted candidates to work on some sample specs, had a phone call with them or got them to undertake a few pre-hiring assessment tests.
-Candidates at this point feel that they’re in that zone where they have a good chance at the landing the job.
+Candidates at this point feel that they’re in that zone where they have a good chance at landing the job.
 So they’re somewhat hopeful and have also typically invested reasonable time and effort into getting closer to getting the job.
-This means a rejection at this point means more than what it does at the application stage.
+This means that rejection at this point means more than what it does at the application stage.

-Hey [first name],
+Hi [first name],

 Thanks so much for [sending over the trial specs or taking up the assessments tests or for participating in the screening call] to be our next [role] at [company name].